Skip to main content

 You might also like to specify a wood certification scheme, like PEFC or FSC.

-Searching for something rather exotic?
+Searching for something exotic?

 We’ve got over 60 years’ experience in importing and manufacturing sustainable timber and timber products.
 If you’re looking for something extra special for your next joinery project, we’re your people.